-The production CallExpression: MemberExpression Arguments is evaluated as follows:
+The production CallExpression : MemberExpression Arguments is evaluated as follows:

-- 1. Evaluate MemberExpression. - Call GetValue(Result(1)). - 3.
-Evaluate Arguments, producing an internal list of argument values (see 11.2.4). - 4.
-If Type(Result(2)) is not Object, throw a TypeError exception. - 5.
-If IsCallable(Result(2)) is false, throw a TypeError exception.
-6. If Type(Result(1)) is Reference, Result(6) is GetBase(Result(1)).
+- 1. Evaluate MemberExpression. - 2.
+Evaluate Arguments, producing an internal list of argument values (see 11.2.4). - 3.
+Call GetValue(Result(1)). - 4.
+If Type(Result(3)) is not Object, throw a TypeError exception. - 5.
+If Result(3) does not implement the internal [[Call]] method, throw a TypeError exception. - 6.
+If Type(Result(1)) is Reference, Result(6) is GetBase(Result(1)).
 Otherwise, Result(6) is null. - 7.
 If Result(6) is an activation object, Result(7) is null.
 Otherwise, Result(7) is the same as Result(6). - 8.
-Call the [[Call]] method on Result(2), providing Result(7) as the this value and providing the list Result(3) as the argument values. - 9.
+Call the [[Call]] method on Result(3), providing Result(7) as the this value and providing the list Result(2) as the argument values. - 9.
 Return Result(8).

-The production CallExpression: CallExpression Arguments is evaluated in exactly the same manner, except that the contained CallExpression is evaluated in step 1.
+The production CallExpression : CallExpression Arguments is evaluated in exactly the same manner, except that the contained CallExpression is evaluated in step 1.

-Result(8) will never be of type Reference if Result(2) is a native ECMAScript object.
+Result(8) will never be of type Reference if Result(3) is a native ECMAScript object.
 Whether calling a host object can return a value of type Reference is implementation-dependent.